syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

   name: paved-path-demo-promise
 spec:
   #highlight-start
-  clusterSelector:
+  sheduling:
+    - target:
+        matchLabels:
           environment: platform
   #highlight-end
-  workerClusterResources:
+  dependencies:
     -  # knative Promise
     -  # postgresPromise
   # remainder of the paved path Promise
 ```

-The Paved Path Promise `clusterSelector` is set to `environment: platform`.
-That is
+The Paved Path Promise `scheduling` is set to target clusters with `matchLabel`
+equal to `environment: platform`.
+In other words, that is telling Kratix to
-telling Kratix to install the sub-Promises into Clusters with a
-`environment: platform` label.
+install the sub-Promises into Clusters with a `environment: platform` label.

 You may have noticed that, when registering the Platform Cluster, the Cluster definition
 included exactly that label.
 You can verify the applied labels with: